New Study Shows That Married People Are No Longer Healthier Than Singles

 Tumin says another possibility is that his research “may reflect demographic and cultural trends that have undermined the protective effects of marriage.”

-People are marrying later in life, and more of us are opting never to tie the knot at all.
+People are marrying later in life, and more Americans than ever are opting to never tie the knot at all.
 There's also been a shift in where people seek social and economic support.
 Instead of looking to a spouse, many people are saving money by living with their parents or roommates for longer.

 Furthermore, Tumin says it's possible that marriage has become more stressful in recent years.